-Converted from a stable block are two delightful cottages built in traditional honey coloured Cotswold stone, originally a part of an 18th Century Coaching Inn, which was then called The Crown.
-The stables, were used to accommodate the extra horses required to help pull the coaches up Crickley Hil.
+Converted from a stable block Jasmine Cottage is one of two delightful cottages built in traditional honey coloured Cotswold stone, originally a part of an 18th Century Coaching Inn, which was then called The Crown.
+The stables, were used to accommodate the extra horses required to help pull the coaches up Crickley Hill.
 The property was bought at the end of the 19th Century by Sir William Thistleton-Dyer who was a director of Kew Gardens.
 Whether he had renamed it or not we are unsure but at that time it was called “The Ferns” then Crickley Court and the sloping land at the rear of the house was apparently well looked after and contained many rare and unusual plants.
 The cottages are situated within this beautiful setting, surrounded by the vast gardens which are very picturesque.
 Each has its own private garden and there is also a separate children’s play area with swings, slide and trampoline.
 Crickley Court Cottages are situated on the side of Crickley Hill, an area of outstanding natural beauty.
-We have good links to ALL parts of the Cotswolds via the A417, M5, A46 and A40.
-We are also very close to Crickley Hill Country Park and also many parts of The Cotswold Way.
+The cottages have good links to ALL parts of the Cotswolds via the A417, M5, A46 and A40, and are also very close to Crickley Hill Country Park and many parts of the Cotswold Way.
 They are ideally placed to visit the many attractions, villages and towns of the Cotswolds.

 Amber Cottage sleeps 4 & Jasmine Cottage sleeps 4 + 2, they can be booked separately or together to accommodate larger groups.